joeldevlearning/cwm-mongodb/3-querying/readme.md

 Consider the following suggestions:

 - (a-1) Find your name!

 - (a-2) Find a name close to yours, e.g. ALICE wants to find names that have "AL" in them

+- (a-3) Find how many people share your name AND your ethnicity AND your gender

+  ​

 - (b-1) Sort the names by rank for one ethnic group or one year or one gender

 - (b-2) Find the top name for all groups or all years or all genders

 - (b-3) Find the least popular name for a year or ethnic group (or both!)

+  ​

 - (c) Count how many unique names there are

 - (d) Count the same name across ethnicities (e.g. how many IRIS babies)?

 - (e) Find the ethnic group with the fewest reported births